serodriguez68/deep-learning-cheatsheet/notes/miscellaneous/1-optimizing-cpu-deep-learning-on-intel-processors.md

 Intel (the processor manufacturer) has an [Anaconda Channel] where they publish intel optimized builds of many core python libraries like `numpy`, `tensorflow` or even a custom build of `python`.

-Using this in you mac can seriously boost the performance of your deep learning models, since the libraries have been optimized to take full advantage of your intel processor.
+Using this in you computer can seriously boost the performance of your deep learning models, since the libraries have been optimized to take full advantage of your intel processor.

 If you see a warning like `The TensorFlow library wasn't compiled to use SSE4.2 instructions, but these are available on your machine and could speed up CPU computations.`,